computational-linguistics-class/computational-linguistics-class.github.io/homework/transformers/transformers.md

     -
       name: Google Colab Notebook
       url: https://colab.research.google.com/drive/1IFmk_xLbQ7Bb5IHIafH2R5g3Ts2YJYuK
-attribution: This assignment was developed by Sihao Chen, Arun Kirubarajan, Tatiana Tsygankova and Chris Callison-Burch for UPenn's CIS 530 class in Spring 2020 during the Coronavirus pandemic.
+attribution: This assignment is based on a homework developed by Daphne Ippolito for UPenn's "Interactive Fiction and Text Generation" in Spring 2020.
+It was adapted for UPenn's CIS 530 class by Sihao Chen, Arun Kirubarajan, Tatiana Tsygankova and Chris Callison-Burch in Spring 2020.
 readings:
 -
   title: Language Models are Unsupervised Multitask Learners